lorenzogalli-dev/Track-Analyzer/README.md

 Built with modern **pose-estimation AI models**, it delivers fast and reliable feedback on running mechanics **without requiring expensive hardware**, just a smartphone.

-Developed as part of **Samsung Innovation Campus 2025**, Track Analyzer is designed to go beyond academia and aims to be a truly **market-ready sports-tech solution** for coaches and athletes.
+Developed as part of **Samsung Innovation Campus 2025**, Track Analyzer is designed to go beyond university and aims to be a true sports tech solution for coaches and athletes.

 ---